Ryder-Industries-LLC/mhc-control-panel/DEPLOYMENT.md

      CHATURBATE_EVENTS_TOKEN=your_chaturbate_events_api_token
      CHATURBATE_STATS_TOKEN=your_chaturbate_stats_api_token
      ```
-   - This file will be available at `/etc/secrets/.env` and in your app's root
+   - This file will be placed at `/etc/secrets/.env` by Render
+   - The application automatically detects and loads this file on startup

 7. Click "Create Web Service"